 - Black-Eyed Pea Soup Recipe

 Hope you enjoy the recipe and I’d love to hear from you if you celebrate Chinese New Year.
 Let me know your favorite foods to celebrate.
+We link up to these blog parties.
+Featured on Link It Up Wednesday.

 ‘Til the next meal,